Successive Spectral Sequences

 \section{The spectral system of a generalized filtration}

-Throughout Sections 2, 3, and 4, we will simplify notation by omitting the grading of chain complexes and homology; compare with Remark~\ref{remGrading}.
+Throughout Sections~\ref{secGeneralizedFiltration}, \ref{secSeveralZfiltrations}, and \ref{secExactCoupleAnalogs}, we will simplify notation by omitting the grading of chain complexes and homology; compare with Remark~\ref{remGrading}.

 Let $(C,d)$ be a chain complex, which has several subcomplexes $F_i$, $i\in I$.
-Then the family $F:=\{F_i\st i\in I\}$ can be seen as a generalized filtration, since we do not require any inclusion relations in $F$.
+Then the family $F:=\{F_i\st i\in I\}$ can be seen as a generalized filtration, since we do not require any inclusion relations in~$F$.
 Let us give $I$ the structure of a poset by $i\leq j$ for $i,j\in I$ if and only if $F_i\subseteq F_j$.
 We say that $C$ is filtered over the poset $I$, or $I$-filtered for short.

 Every chain of countable size in $I$ gives rise to a spectral sequence that converges to $H(C)$ (under some standard assumptions).
-The questions we are interested in are how they are related, and whether there is a reasonable larger device that contains all those spectral sequences.
+The questions we are interested in are: How they are related, and is there a conceptual larger device that contains all those spectral sequences?

 Interesting generalized filtrations arise when $C$ is filtered over $\ZZ$ in two or more different ways, see Section~\ref{secSeveralZfiltrations}.